FelipeLecot/Memento-Mori-Calendar/README.md

 Ideas for future updates:

-- Separation for time slept and on school
+- Separation for time slept and at school
 - Specific dates on squares
 - Save domain where the app was used